News

 Lunar New Year celebrations brighten RE campuses

 Ransom Everglades celebrated the Lunar New Year and Year of the Snake with a vibrant showcase of music and dance at the upper school and various cultural activities at the middle school.
 Members of the Chinese Culture Club, several Chinese classes and the Chinese Parents Association worked together on the Feb.
-5 centerpiece event at the upper school, which offered a colorful costumes, captivating entertainment, historical background and delicious cuisine.
+5 centerpiece event at the upper school, which offered colorful costumes, captivating entertainment, historical background and delicious cuisine.
 Among the many highlights: performances by the Dragon Dance Team and traditional fan and ribbon dances.
 Photo Gallery

 Read More